mozilla/remo/docs/installation.rst

      ~$ git clone --recursive http://github.com/mozilla/remo

    .. note::

-      Note the `--recursive` flag in the clone command.
-We make heavy use of *git submodules* and this flag clones the required submodules along with remo code.
+      Make sure you use ``--recursive`` when checking the repo out!
+      If you didn't, you can load all the submodules with ``git submodule update --init --recursive``.

 #. **Fire up vagrant.**